funktor/funktor.github.io/_posts/2025-02-12-time-series-compression.markdown

                         break

                 if p == -1:
+                    # No '1' found in XOR implies b is same as some h
                     r = '0'
                     d = 1
                 else:
                     f = 1
+                    # Relevant block is a sub-block of some historical value
                     if p >= pp and q <= pq:
                         is_sub = True
                         for j in range(p, q+1):